We encourage our staff and students to be enterprising in all they do and we maintain close ties with regional employers

 Biography

-As a full member of the Physiological Society and a Fellow of the Higher Education Academy (FHEA), Dr Hannah combines academic expertise with industry experience.
-His work with high-profile organisations, including the English National Ballet, Saracens Rugby Club, and athletes competing in the Marathon des Sables, highlights his versatile background.
+As a full member of the Physiological Society and a Fellow of the Higher Education Academy (FHEA), Dr. Hannah combines academic expertise with industry experience.
+His work with high-profile organisations, including Saracens Rugby Club, the English National Ballet, QPR FC and athletes competing in the Marathon des Sables, highlights his versatile background.

 Areas of expertise